monishagali/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a capstone project as a part of my course- The Battle of Neighborhoods
+This is a capstone project as a part of my course IBM Applied Data Science Capstone Project.